Love is Violence - Voideville (2024)

 "Really Michael?
 That's loaded with sugar.
 You'll get cavities," William said, ruffling his son's soft brown hair before pulling on his purple blazer.
 "Tell your mother not to wait up tonight.
 It's going to be another long one - and Morgan will be by later today to work on a project for me."

 Michael's face lit up for just a moment at the idea of Morgan coming over before realizing it was just work-related.
 He sighed.
-"Yeah, yeah, I'll let her down to the basem*nt," Michael said, pursing his lips.
+"Yeah, yeah, I'll let her down to the basement," Michael said, pursing his lips.

 "I'm sure your little friend will play with you after she's done," William said.